-Introduction to general desktop publishing theory with emphasis on design elements of formatted text, frames, photographs, clip art, lines, and pictures.
-Students will create sample projects such as newsletters, brochures, flyers, business cards, etc. Note: Basic word processing skills needed.
-Credit may be earned for only one of the following: OFTEC 142 or CMPSC 142.
-Offered for Pass/No Pass grading only.
+An introduction to general desktop publishing theory with emphasis on design elements of formatted text, frames, photographs, clipart, lines, and pictures.
+Students will create sample projects such as newsletters, brochures, flyers, business cards, etc. Not repeatable.
+Grading: (P/NP only)

-OFTEC 149 Electronic Health Records - 2 units
+OFTEC 149-Electronic Health Records, 2 units

 Students learn to apply hands-on skills by creating charts for new patients, recording vital signs, managing office visits, and creating letters to patients and healthcare providers.
 Students experience computer-simulated office management through EHR software.
+Not repeatable.

-OFTEC 150 Medical Law and Ethics - 1.5 units
+OFTEC 150-Medical Law and Ethics, 2 units

-This course is an introduction to law and ethics in the medical office.
-The course studies principles, procedures, and regulations involving legal and ethical relationships among physicians, patients, and medical assistants.
+An introduction to law and ethics in the medical office.
+The course covers principles, procedures, and regulations involving legal and ethical relationships among physicians, patients, and medical assistants.
 It also includes current ethical issues and risk management as they relate to the practice of medicine and fiduciary responsibilities.
+Not repeatable.

-OFTEC 151 Medical Office Management - 3 units
+OFTEC 151-Medical Office Management, 3 units